-- 2. Go through the process of installing the MySQL server, as described in the documentation at Section 6.2, "Installing MySQL on macOS Using Native Packages". - 3.
+- 1. Go through the process of installing the MySQL server, as described in the documentation at Section 6.2, "Installing MySQL on macOS Using Native Packages". - 2.
 Click Customize at the Installation Type step.
 The "Preference Pane" option is listed there and enabled by default; make sure it is not deselected.
+The other options, such as MySQL Server, can be selected or deselected.